3fon3fonov/exostriker/docs/source/tutorials.rst

 By *fitting* the data (Fit option), exostriker fixes the Offset parameter and also applies the jitter (jitter is only included on Simplex).
 A curve is applied on the data by the *RV Auto fit* option.
 It is proper to fit between the Simplex & L-M algorithms and notice how the Statistical parameters change in order to find the best fit.
 Now we notice that the RV graph is a periodic function.
-On the *GLS* window, on the top left panel, you can see the periodogram of our initial RV periodic function but also the main peaks that it is consisted of.
+On the *GLS* window (generalized Lomb-Scargle periodogram), on the top left panel, you can see the periodogram of our initial RV periodic function but also the main peaks that it is consisted of.
 Every significant peak needs investigation of whether it is a planet or stellar activity.
 In this tutorial the initial signal is consisted of two planets.